DonJayamanne/typescript-notebook/resources/docs/plotly/embedInDiv.md

 </div>
 ```

-2. Next create a JavaScript cell with the followig code and run it
+2. Next create a JavaScript cell with the following code and run it

 ```javascript
 const { Plotly } = require('node-kernel');